Building a smart society

 The demonstration cities are: Amersfoort (Netherland), Barcelona (Spain) and Gothenburg (Sweden).
 Each city has their own focus, however the data gathered across all cities will be gathered in one, central location: the SCOREwater data market.
 It will combine heterogeneous data from various sources into easy to use API’s by harmonizing and standardizing the metadata and data, publishing them in an easy to use data market.

 The Amersfoort case focuses on flood prevention and climate resilience.
 The Gothenburg case focuses on water-safe infrastructure projects.
 And the Barcelona case focuses on resilient sewer systems through sewer sociology.
-Read more about these cases by clicking on them, or download the overview of the first year of the SCOREwater project (PDF).
+Read more about these cases by clicking on them, or download the yearly overviews (PDF): year 1, year 2, year 3.

-Keep up to date with SCOREwater, and sign up for the newsletter by leaving your email on the right.
+Keep up to date with SCOREwater, and sign up for the newsletter by leaving your email.